Essentials of Assessment

 Treatment for CRPS can be difficult and frustrating.
 Each patient will be different, and an individualized approach is essential.
 Aggressive early treatment should be emphasized through an interdisciplinary approach.
 Most treatments are not well-documented in the evidence-based literature.
 Early physical and occupational therapy is important.
 Sympathetic blockade can be considered as the first interventional technique.
 Medication management to include corticosteroids and bisphosphonates are best supported in the literature.
 Other adjuvant medication can be considered, as previously described.
 Different pharmaceutic interventions can then be attempted to try to improve symptoms.

 Prognosis is best with early diagnosis and treatment.
 Once delayed, CRPS can spread proximally in the affected limb and to other areas of the body.
 Significant loss of function, atrophy, and contractures can result.
-Nonorganic factors may worsen CRPS.
-As such, psychologic therapy can be an important component, and may include cognitive behavioral therapy.
+Non-organic factors may worsen CRPS.
+As such, psychological therapy can be an important component and may include cognitive behavioral therapy.

 An inflammatory immune response can be activated in CRPS.
 IVIG can affect proinflammatory markers and cytokines and is an encouraging treatment for CRPS.
 Randomized controlled studies in refractory CRPS have shown benefit.5 Even in a variety of chronic pain syndromes, open label studies using low-dose IVIG have been effective in pain reduction.
 However, these studies are small, and there are valid concerns about the cost and availability of such treatments.5

 In regards to the inflammatory response of CRPS, dexmedetomidine is a selective α2-adrenoceptor agonist, and it might alleviate allodynia through GRK2 upregulation in sympathetic postganglionic neurons.15